KudanLimited/navigation2/nav2_smac_planner/README.md

       analytic_expansion_max_cost_override: false # For Hybrid/Lattice nodes: Whether or not to override the maximum cost setting if within critical distance to goal (ie probably required).
 If expansion is within 2*pi*min_r of the goal, then it will override the max cost if ``false``.
       minimum_turning_radius: 0.40        # For Hybrid/Lattice nodes: minimum turning radius in m of path / vehicle
       reverse_penalty: 2.1                # For Reeds-Shepp model: penalty to apply if motion is reversing, must be => 1
+      left_right_change_penalty: 0.0      # For Hybrid nodes: penalty to apply if motion is changing directions left/right in either forwards or reverse, must be >= 0
-      change_penalty: 0.0                 # For Hybrid nodes: penalty to apply if motion is changing directions, must be >= 0
+      forward_reverse_change_penalty: 0.0 # For Hybrid nodes: penalty to apply if motion is changing between forwards and reverse, must be >= 0
       non_straight_penalty: 1.20          # For Hybrid nodes: penalty to apply if motion is non-straight, must be => 1
       cost_penalty: 2.0                   # For Hybrid nodes: penalty to apply to higher cost areas when adding into the obstacle map dynamic programming distance expansion heuristic.
 This drives the robot more towards the center of passages.
 A value between 1.3 - 3.5 is reasonable.
       retrospective_penalty: 0.025        # For Hybrid/Lattice nodes: penalty to prefer later maneuvers before earlier along the path.
 Saves search time since earlier nodes are not expanded until it is necessary.
 Must be >= 0.0 and <= 1.0